CzerwinskiMarcin/AdventOfCode2021/README.md

 *BUT* it is not important now because 🎺 I did it 🎺 :D

 Now is 23:30 (11:30 PM) time to go to today puzzle ;)

 ---

+### 13th day  - Origami folding
+#### _12.12.2021_

+This puzzle went quicker than I thought it would be.
+I'm overcomplicated code and first run took about 8s, but after reducing some unnecessary code now it takes 30ms - quite big different.

+I'm hopping to catch up new puzzle :) Wish me luck!

+---